rbit-sr/Lua-Guide/_Lua guide.md

 You can see the Lua function signature of a command by typing `help [command]`.
 If you type `help echo` for example, you should see it being `void(string)`.

 Lastly, please note that these scripts are blocking the game's execution.
 If a script takes 1 second to execute, then it will also freeze the game for 1 second.
-This is not a problem however and we will soon see how to utilize callbacks to prevent any problems.
+This is not a problem however and we will soon see how to utilize callbacks and coroutines to prevent any problems.

 ## Passing parameters

 As you might have noticed, most commands take some number of parameters while our `helloWorld` script took none as it didn't require any.
 Let's expand our script a little by adding an extra paramater to determine how many times `Hello World!` should be printed.

 If you just type `helloWorld 3`, then it actually does pass an extra `3` parameter to our script.
 It just doesn't read or make use of it.
 All parameters are stored in an `arg` array, which you can access with the usual array-access syntax `arg[1]`, `arg[2]`, ... .
 Note that Lua arrays use 1-based indexing.
 In order to pass parameters to a script, just put them after the script name as a space-separated list.
-Note that even though we are in the console, the parameters we pass use Lua syntax, meaning that in order to pass a string, you have to enclose it with quotes.
+Note further that even though we are in the console, the parameters we pass use Lua syntax, meaning that in order to pass a string, you have to enclose it with quotes.

 We can make Lua execute a certain chunk of code multiple times by enclosing it in a `for i = first, last do ... end` construct.
 In our example, it looks the following:
 ```lua